outOfTheFogResearchDev/digipotValueSetter/README.txt

 copy the setupDigipotProgramming.bat file onto the new computer using a flash drive and double click

-copy the "local" folder found in server folder to the server folder on the new computer
+copy the "local" folder found in the digipotValueSetter/server directory to the digipotValueSetter/server directory on the new computer

-you can delete the setupDigipotProgramming.bat file from outside of the digipotValueSetter folder (leave the one inside just in case to copy to a new computer)
+you can delete the setupDigipotProgramming.bat file from the outside of the digipotValueSetter folder (leave the one inside just in case to copy to a new computer)